Azure/azure-signalr/docs/management-sdk-guide.md

 ## Strongly typed hub

-Strongly typed hub is a programming model that you can extract your client methods into an interface, so that avoid errors like misspelling the method name or passing the wrong parameter types.
+A strongly typed hub is a programming model that you can extract your client methods into an interface, so that avoid errors like misspelling the method name or passing the wrong parameter types.

 Let's say we have a client method called `ReceivedMessage` with two string parameters.
 Without strongly typed hubs, you broadcast to clients through `hubContext.Clients.All.SendAsync("ReceivedMessage", user, message)`.
 With strongly typed hubs, you first define an interface like this:
 ```cs